 On November 11, 2020, in connection with the merger (the "Merger") by and between XYZ Merger Sub Inc., a Florida corporation and wholly owned subsidiary of the Company, and MyMD Pharmaceuticals (Florida), Inc., a Florida corporation formerly known as MyMD Pharmaceuticals, Inc. ("MyMD Florida"), MyMD Florida entered into the Supera Asset Purchase Agreement, pursuant to which MyMD Florida agreed to acquire from Supera substantially all of the assets (including all rights to Supera-1R) and certain obligations of Supera in consideration of the issuance to Supera of an aggregate of 33,937,909 shares of MyMD Florida common stock.
-(After giving effect to the Exchange Ratio and the Reverse Split, such shares of MyMD Florida common stock are equivalent to 13,096,639 shares of the Company's common stock.)
+After giving effect to the exchange ratio used to calculate consideration for shares of MyMD Florida following the Merger (the "Exchange Ratio") and the Reverse Split, such shares of MyMD Florida common stock are equivalent to 13,096,639 shares of the Company's Common Stock.
 Supera is owned principally by The Starwood Trust, a trust for which MyMD Florida's founder Jonnie R. Williams, Sr. was the settlor/grantor; Mr. Williams did not have voting or investment power of the MyMD Florida shares held by the trust.
 Supera is a Florida corporation that was incorporated in September 2018 by Mr. Williams and The Starwood Trust to develop and commercialize Supera-1R, and in December 2018, Mr. Williams assigned his rights and intellectual property relating to Supera-1R to Supera.
 As partial consideration for such assignment, Supera has granted to SRQ Patent Holdings II, a royalty with respect to product sales and other consideration arising from the assigned intellectual property.